IBM-Cloud/terraform-provider-ibm/website/docs/r/is_share.html.markdown

 The following arguments are supported:

 - `encryption_key` - (Optional, String) The CRN of the [Key Protect Root Key](https://cloud.ibm.com/docs/key-protect?topic=key-protect-getting-started-tutorial) or [Hyper Protect Crypto Service Root Key](https://cloud.ibm.com/docs/hs-crypto?topic=hs-crypto-get-started) for this resource.
-- `initial_owner_gid` - (Optional, int) The initial group identifier for the file share.
+- `initial_owner_gid` - (Optional, Integer) The initial group identifier for the file share.
-- `initial_owner_uid` - (Optional, int) The initial user identifier for the file share.
+- `initial_owner_uid` - (Optional, Integer) The initial user identifier for the file share.
-- `iops` - (Optional, int) The maximum input/output operation performance bandwidth per second for the file share.
+- `iops` - (Optional, Integer) The maximum input/output operation performance bandwidth per second for the file share.
-- `name` - (Required, string) The unique user-defined name for this file share.
+- `name` - (Required, String) The unique user-defined name for this file share.
 If unspecified, the name will be a hyphenated list of randomly-selected words.
-- `profile` - (Required, string) The globally unique name for this share profile.
+- `profile` - (Required, String) The globally unique name for this share profile.

   ~> **NOTE**
   While updating `profile` from 'custom' to a tiered profile make sure to remove `iops` from the configuration.